dapr/quickstarts/tutorials/hello-kubernetes/README.md

 Now that the Node.js and Python applications are deployed, watch API call logs come through:

-Get the API call logs of the Node.js app:
+Get the API call logs of the node app:

 <!-- STEP
 expected_stdout_lines: